chiral-carbon/All-in-one-Personal-Diary/Learning-Ruby/ZedEShawBook/GameCreationExercise45&56/README.md

 - [x] Write modules and use composition
 - [ ] Add comments to the final code
 - [ ] Add levels in each room and have questions of varying difficulty
+- [ ] Add hints for the questions and option to display hints